Advertisement

 Section 122 of the Trade Act of 1974 authorizes the president to impose temporary import surcharges up to 15% ad valorem or quantitative restrictions for no more than 150 days, when the U.S. faces "large and serious" balance-of-payments deficits or related international payments problems.
 No prior investigation is required — so the president can act quickly.
 However, the time limit is strict: after 150 days, Congress must act to extend or replace the measure, or it expires.

 The Section 122 surcharge does not replace the existing tariff structure — it stacks on top of it.
-Here is a concrete example using a stylized steel import:
+Here is a concrete example using a stylized steel import.
+Note the column headings: the right-most column now reflects the 15% rate Trump raised to on Feb.
+21:

 Duty ComponentBefore SCOTUS